Prince of Cats (graphic novel)

 Prince of Cats is a 2012 graphic novel by Ronald Wimberly.
 The story focuses on Tybalt, a character from Romeo and Juliet, and is set in 1980s New York.
 After being out of print for four years, the book was re-worked and re-released in 2016.

-Legendary Entertainment won the filming rights to the graphic novel in July 2018, with Lakeith Stanfield set to play the lead role of Tybalt.
-Spike Lee is attached to direct.
+Legendary Entertainment won the filming rights to the graphic novel in July 2018, and Lakeith Stanfield was set to play the lead role of Tybalt.
+Spike Lee was attached to direct.